gbif/registry/roadmap-grscicoll.md

 ## Areas not covered in this the current roadmap

-This is a non exhaustive list of items that are not part of our immediate priorities in 2021 but that we aim to address in the longer term (possibly starting end 2021):
+This is a non exhaustive list of items that are not part of our immediate priorities but that we aim to address in the longer term:

 *   Explore adding DOIs or similar to institutions and collections [[REG-320](https://github.com/gbif/registry/issues/320)]
 *   Explore synchronization with the NCBI BioCollections [[REG-307](https://github.com/gbif/registry/issues/307)]